nethesis/phone-island/docs/EVENTS.md

 ## Dispated Events

-- `phone-island-main-presence` The event with userMainPresenceUpdate message from the WebSocket
+- `phone-island-main-presence` Indicates that a message has arrived and dispatches the userMainPresenceUpdate data from the WebSocket

   ```json
   {